UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/content_part5.rst

 It could take a lot of 's' and 'n' commands to get to that ZeroDivisionError condition in simple.py!
-Breakpoints and conditions allow you to "zoom through" the execution of your code, pausing the interpretter when a certain condition on a certain line of code is met.
+Breakpoints and conditions allow you to "zoom through" the execution of your code, pausing the interpreter when a certain condition on a certain line of code is met.

 {{VIDEO HERE}}